 Henri de Castries started his career in the French Finance Ministry Inspection Office, auditing government agencies from 1980 to 1984.
 In 1984, he joined the French Treasury Department.

 As of 1989, he joined AXA Corporate Finance Division.
 Two years later, he was appointed Senior Executive Vice President for the Group's asset management, financial and real-estate business.
 Henri de Castries was Chairman of the AXA Management Board from May 2000 to April 2010.
 Since April 2010, following a modification of the corporate governance structure, he was Chairman and CEO of AXA, functions he relinquished in 2016.

-In March 2016, Henri de Castries joined the Board of HSBC Holdings plc. and he serves on the Board of Argus Media since June 2018.
+In March 2016, Henri de Castries joined the Board of HSBC Holdings plc. and he will serve on the Board of Stellantis as of January 2021.